Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

 - Mary Augusta Ward

 Many great Victorian authors have helped to define the period for us with their excellent literature.
-It is interesting to note that many of these books, including The Jungle Book by Rudyard Kipling, remain popular today.
+It is interesting to note that many of these books, including The Jungle Book by Rudyard Kipling, or Alice in Wonderland remain popular today.
 Their pieces are still read and continue to inspire new generations of authors around the world.